Mr0o/PegglePy/README.md

 - To show full calculated trajectory, press 7 (must have debug enabled) (this can also be useful for cheating, lol)
 - To enable a perfomance hack (speedHack), press 8
 - to show the timer values on all the pegs, press 9 (must have debug enabled)
-- To enable slow motion (cap framerate to 30), press 0
+- To enable slow motion, press 0
 - To test the zoom feature, press X (Will zoom in on the ball, unless there is one last orange peg, then it will zoom in on the peg)

 ### Command line arguements